nguyendaidtvt2/videotits/README.md

 ## License

 This project is protected under the [MIT](https://choosealicense.com/licenses/mit/) license.
-(2021) (Aidan Rich, Nicole Pingar, Joey Fisher, and Phil Bohn)